russellf9/daresay-test/README.md

 ## App Structure

+**Employees**
+- employees.dir • The re-usable Directive
+- employees.svc • Responsible for getting the json data ( shared so should move up a folder)
+- employees.html • The rview which contains the list of employees

+**Employee**
+- employee-holder.html • The `tab` for the employee
-- Employees.ctrl • The controller for the employees
+- employee.ctrl • The controller for the employee ( required as it passes the `id` to the Directive )

-- Employees.dir • The re-usable Directive
+- employee.dir • The Directive for the individual employee

-- Employees.svc • Responsible for getting the json data
+- employee.html • The view for the individual employee

 ## Data

-I've hacked a bit to use te `data.json`, just moving the file over for now.
+I've hacked a bit to use the `data.json`, just moving the file over to the `dist.dir` manually for now.

 ## TODO